 Public Bus Routes: 4, 11, 15, 23, 25, 26, 100, 242

 Golden Tours act as an official agent for these activities, as such you are subject to the terms and conditions of the supplier.

-Special services and events may mean that all or part of the Cathedral are closed either in advance or short notice, please check to avoid disappointment.
+Special services and events may mean that all or part of the Cathedral are closed either in advance or short notice, Please check closures here.